Cleaning indoor sewage spills

 - Saturated wall-to-wall carpeting (and the pad) usually cannot be adequately cleaned.
 They should be removed, wrapped in plastic, and taken to a transfer station or sanitary landfill.
 If you decide to keep the carpeting, hire a licensed carpet cleaning company to steam clean and disinfect the carpet.

-- All hard surfaces, such as linoleum, hardwood floors, concrete, wood moldings, wood, and metal furniture, and on should be thoroughly cleaned with hot water and a mild detergent (dish detergent), and then rinsed with a bleach solution by mixing one tablespoon of liquid household bleach to one gallon of water.
+- All hard surfaces, such as linoleum, hardwood floors, concrete, wood moldings, wood, and metal furniture, and on should be thoroughly cleaned with hot water and a mild detergent (dish detergent), and then rinsed with a bleach solution by mixing 3/4 cup of liquid household bleach to one gallon of water.
 Let the surface air dry.

 - Upholstered furniture, loose rugs, drapery, and so on should be professionally cleaned.
 Notify the cleaner of the problem.